acdaly/60-223/README.md

-# 60-223
-Intro to Physical COmputing
+# 60-223 Intro to Physical Computing